mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 - Some CSV station names have errors

 ## Development ideas / todos
+- User defines what measurement data (temperature, wind) is retrieved from the selected stations.
+(Not enough time to finnish in the course schedule)
 - Split database table Observations per measurement
 - More measurement data eg. rain
 - Adding a Ruuvi tag from a private database as one option for a weather station